AdamCKirk/react-expense-app/readme.md

 # Git Commands

-This is a simple App that allows users to create expense items.
-These items are then displayed on the dashboard and can be edited or deleted as required.
+This is application allows users to create expense items.
+These items are then stored in a firebase server.
+The items are displayed from the server on the dashboard and can be edited or deleted as required.